edinburgh-napier/set09121/lectures/lecture10.md

 # Combating the Complexity

 - Game Codebases Get Big Fast <!-- .element: class="fragment" -->
-- Taming and maintaing it tests your ability as a Software Engineer <!-- .element: class="fragment" -->
 - We've covered some Software Patterns that you can pull out of your toolbox to help.
 These help solve small isolated design problems. <!-- .element: class="fragment" -->
 - Use standard approaches to deal with complexity: abstraction, decoupling, encapsulation <!-- .element: class="fragment" -->
 - E.g. separating your gameplay logic (jump!) from the core engine logic (load a file!). <!-- .element: class="fragment" -->